First of all, all children go through a period of stuttering which is completely normal. This period lasts from age 2-5 and can vary in length.

 Stuttering can also be referred to as dysfluency, which is basically a fancy term for a disruption in the pattern of speech.

 In some cases, stuttering can progress and continue past the age of 5.
 When this occurs, it’s important to see a speech-pathologist for treatment.
-Also, if your child is making facial grimaces, or making abnormal noises, like clicking their tongues, you should seek out an SLP sooner rather than later.
+Also, if your child is making facial grimaces, or making abnormal noises, like clicking their tongues, you should seek out a speech-language pathologist sooner rather than later.

 Doctors and researchers are not exactly sure what causes fluency disorders in kids.
 I can tell you as a seasoned therapist with fluency patients, that boys typically have a higher risk of stuttering.
 There is also a family component.
 Most (more than 75%) of the children who have been diagnosed on my caseload have an immediate family member that stuttered at some point in their life.
 In fact, “Kids who stutter are three times more likely to have a close family member who also stutters, or did” (kidshealth.com).